Looking for your SNAP application status or information about your Oregon Trail (EBT) card? Visit the Oregon Department of Human Resources website.

 What would be my average monthly amount for SNAP benefits?

 Only a DHS caseworker can decide if you are eligible and provide you with the exact benefit amount.
-But you can see an estimated amount of SNAP benefits you may receive.
-This SNAP benefit estimator is based solely on income and a few expenses; your actual benefits may be different.

 Do I have to report everyone in my house?